 Orbitron is a retrofuturistic, geometric sans-serif.
 It comes in four different weights.
 Use the black version for a killer headline or movie poster font.

 Designed specifically for headlines and logos, Russo One has a unique appeal with a little bit of a geometric aesthetic.

 Final Thoughts on Block Letter Fonts

-Block letter fonts are an essential tool for any graphic designer.
+Good block fonts are an essential tool for any graphic designer.
 They’re necessary for grabbing attention and making a statement.
 And, luckily, there are plenty of great block letter fonts to choose from.
 So many to choose from, in fact, that it can be difficult to decide which one to use!

 We’re here to make that process easier for you.
 In this post, we shared the best blocky fonts that are perfect for creating eye-catching headlines, scroll-stopping designs, and attention-grabbing creations.
 Now all you have to do is choose your favorite one, and use it in your next project!